OmnipayWP/edd-paddle/readme.txt

 Have any question, shoot us a mail via support[at]omnipay.io

 == Changelog ==

+= 1.2.5 =
+* Fixed issue where multiple payments records were created for a single order
+* Fixed issue where multiple license keys are generated for a single payment.

 = 1.2.4 =
 * Fixed detected race conditions issues.